RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 A symmetrical demo app built with **Riverpod**, featuring the exact same functionality and UI/UX as the Cubit app.
 Proves that the architecture is truly **state-agnostic** and reusable across different state managers.

-**Both apps share identical functionality, UI, and UX**.
 The choice of Cubit and Riverpod was deliberate — it’s enough to **visualize the approach** and demonstrate interoperability:

 - To migrate from **Cubit → Bloc**, simply replace method calls with event dispatching (replace Cubit with BLoC, add Events and adjust the DI bindings).
-- To migrate from **Cubit → Provider**, slightly more changes are required, since Provider depends on `BuildContext` and usually integrates with `GetIt`.
+- To migrate from **Cubit → Provider**, slightly more changes are required, since Provider depends on `BuildContext` => use `GetIt`.
-  The process includes adjusting the DI bindings and replacing Cubit with equivalent Providers exposing symmetric methods.
+  The migration's process includes adjusting the DI bindings and replacing Cubit with equivalent Providers exposing symmetric methods.
-- **Riverpod** stays the most state-agnostic, as it requires no external DI and integrates seamlessly.

 (!)
 This shows that one well-structured base is sufficient for all these state managers.